reinhardliess/phrase-hunter-game/readme.md

 The goal of this project was to create a browser-based, word guessing game "Phrase Hunter" using JavaScript and OOP (Object-Oriented Programming).

-In this project, you'll use JavaScript and OOP (Object-Oriented Programming) to create two JavaScript classes with specific properties and methods.
-You'll create a Game class for managing the game, and a Phrase class to help with creating an array of Phrase objects.

 ## Basic Project requirements

 * Use object-oriented JavaScript(OOJS) to create two classes(game.js and phrase.js) with specific methods and properties to manage the game.
-* Select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
+* Select a random, hidden phrase, which a player tries to guess, by clicking letters on an on-screen keyboard.
 * Your code will choose a random phrase of a collection of five phrases, split the phrase into letters, and put those letters onto the game board.
 * Each time the player guesses a letter, the program compares the letter the player has chosen with the random phrase.
 If the letter is in the phrase at least once, the game board displays the chosen letters on the screen.
 * A player continues to select letters until they guess the phrase (and win), or make five incorrect guesses (and lose).